Mqtyx/HelloBank/README.md

 # HelloBank for Minecraft!

 HelloBank plugin is an open source project.
-It is used to store your items in an ATM.
+It is used to store your items in the bank.
 There are some commands you can use to manage your account.

 # Commands
 - /bank addaccount <acc> <pin> > Creates HelloBank account